labilezhu/istio-insider-en/docs/source/ch2-envoy/arch/flow-control/flow-control.md

 }
 ```

-> Note that `readDisable(true)` on a stream may be called by multiple entities.
-It is called when any filter buffers too much, when the stream backs up and has too much data buffered, or the connection has too much data buffered.
-Because of this, `readDisable()` maintains a count of the number of times it has been called to both enable and disable the stream, resuming reads when each caller has called the equivalent low watermark callback.

 > For example, if the TCP window upstream fills up and results in the network buffer backing up, all the streams associated with that connection will `readDisable(true)` their downstream data sources.
 >